App Sandbox in Depth

 The specific steps you take to adopt App Sandbox are unique to your app, but the access control mechanisms used by App Sandbox to protect user data remain consistent:

 Entitlements.
 Communicate to macOS the specific system resources your app needs to get its job done, and no more.

 Containers.
 Access only the files and directories considered safe for your app.

 Persistent Resource Access.
-Retain security-scoped bookmarks across launches of your app to any additional files that the user has specifically granted your app access to.
+Retain security-scoped bookmarks across launches of your app to any additional files to which the user has specifically granted your app access.

 Code Signing.
 Unambiguously identify your app to the system so another app cannot masquerade as yours.